 4. Great Smoky Mountains – TN, USA

 Synchronous fireflies are just one among the 19 species in Tennessee.
 Yet, they stand out for their ability to match their flashing light patterns during their mating ritual.
 This light show takes place in early June in the forests of the Elkmont area.
-The sight is absolutely breathtaking and attracts a large crowd.
+The sight is absolutely breathtaking and attracts a large crowds.

 5. Toyama Bay – Japan